 Distributions and Order of Precedence

-The standard order of precedence if you do not designate a beneficiary is as follows: your widow or widower; if none, to your child or children equally, and descendants of deceased children by representation; if none, to your parents equally or the surviving parent; if none, to the appointed executor or administrator of your estate; if none, to your next of kin who is entitled to your estate under the laws of the state in which you resided at the time of your death.
+The standard order of precedence if you do not designate a beneficiary is: your widow or widower; if none, to your child or children equally, and descendants of deceased children by representation; if none, to your parents equally or the surviving parent; if none, to the appointed executor or administrator of your estate; if none, to your next of kin who is entitled to your estate under the laws of the state in which you resided at the time of your death.

 The share of any designated beneficiary who dies before you die will be distributed proportionally among the surviving designated beneficiaries.
 Your Designation of Beneficiary form will be void if none of the designated beneficiaries is alive at the time of your death.
 In that case, the standard order of precedence will be followed.